“If love could have saved you,

 I think because I lost my big sister that I feel an instinctual need to stand up for her.
 I can’t allow her legacy to be one of pain and sadness.
 I can’t allow whispers and judgements to be made when no one understands the whole story.
 I want Elizabeth’s legacy to be filled with hope and joy because hers ended in the opposite.
 I hope it inspires people to be supportive and encouraging to others.
 To listen when someone is hurting, even if you can’t understand why.
 Just listen.
 Never minimise a person’s suffering by comparing it to another’s.
 What hurts one may not be a concern to another; we all feel and interpret things differently.

 I am forever grateful to have a sister like Elizabeth.
 My amazing big sister, who washed the wheels of my stroller as a baby, protected me from the boys who bullied me in high school and created the kind of art I could only dream of replicating.
 I watched the person I idolised the most get taken down by depression.
-My time with her has opened my eyes and my in so many ways.
-It made me more empathetic, understanding and open-minded.
+My time with her has opened my eyes and my heart in so many ways.
+It made me more empathetic, understanding, and open-minded.

 I hope anyone out there suffering from a mental illness knows that they are not alone; that those negative, poisonous, self-defeating thought patterns are not facts.
 I want them to know that they deserve to be here just as much as anyone else.